unraid/docs/docs/contribute/style-guide.md

 ---
 sidebar_position: 1
-sidebar_label: Style Guide
+sidebar_label: Style guide
 ---

-# Unraid Docs Style Guide
+# Unraid Docs style guide

 Unraid OS is shaped by the LimeTech team and the Unraid community.
 Our documentation aims to be comprehensive, accurate, and current.
 Since our users come from diverse backgrounds worldwide, this guide sets the foundation for consistent, clear writing throughout Unraid docs.